March 16, 2014

 Accumulated food particles around the operculum shelter bacterial infections that might lead to the acquisition of serious health conditions.
 The operculitis is responsible for severe inflammation of the operculum resulting into pain within the jaws.
 This oral health condition is also responsible for facial swelling caused by the bacterial activities around the operculum.
 Sudden loss of appetite is a result of bad taste in the mouth.
 There is sometimes a pus exudation out of the swollen tissues.
 These oral health issues can be prevented by ensuring strict oral hygiene that will help in fighting the locally residing bacteria.

 A preventive operculectomy surgery has been hailed as the best way of getting rid of the stubborn operculitis exacerbations.
 It is advisable to consult your personal dentist of you believe you have some of these symptoms.
-Don’t be tempted into diagnosing and treating yourself without a dental professional supervision.
+Do not be tempted into diagnosing and treating yourself without a dental professional supervision.
+This condition can be approached in different ways, in accordance to your specific case and needs.